 You’ve got high stats, great skills, and have had awesome jobs…too many of them.
 You suffer from what we call in the biz Frequent Job-Switching Syndrome (or FJSS).
 Those who suffer from FJSS don’t have trouble finding jobs; they have trouble keeping them.
 A resume with 2-3 impressive post-college or post-grad school jobs looks great, but once that number jumps higher than 5-6 jobs in as many years, it doesn’t look good, no matter how impressive the jobs are.

 Why does this matter to b-schools?
-Adcoms are looking for students who will a) make it through their 1-2 years of schools (or longer if it’s a part-time program), and b) be easy to place post-MBA.
+Adcoms are looking for students who will a) make it through their one to two years of school (or longer if it’s a part-time program), and b) be easy to place post-MBA.
 If you’ve had trouble keeping a job for longer than a year, you’re going to have a hard time showing that you’re capable of a and b above.

 So what can you do?